40, rue de Sèvres to host "The garden of Paul Haim" exhibition

 Since the collector’s passing in 2006, his daughter, Dominique Haim, has overseen the collection.
 Until now, the collection has only been made accessible to a privileged few.
 2020 marks its grand public opening following Haim’s daughter’s decision to auction the works with Christie’s.
 The collection will leave the Basque Coast for a sojourn at 40, rue de Sèvres.
 The Kering and Balenciaga head office will temporarily showcase this mythical collection which includes the works of Bourdelle, Calder, Chillida, di Suvero, Léger, Maillol, Miró, Noguchi, Plensa, Rodin, Niki de Saint-Phalle and Zao Wou-Ki.

 True to its commitment to transform 40, rue de Sèvres into a meeting space for sharing art and culture, Kering decided to make the exhibition public, from October 15 through October 21.
-In strict accordance with the current health measures, visitors can admire the works in an exceptional setting.
+In strict accordance with the current health measures, about 2,000 visitors were able to admire the unique collection.